Find The Best Insurance

 A simplified employee pension (SEP) IRA is a type of retirement account available to small businesses and self-employed individuals.
 You can open one if you are a sole proprietor, partnership, limited liability corporation (LLC), C corporation, or S corporation.
 You can also continue to offer a SEP IRA if you open it while you are the only employee and then you hire other employees.

 For self-employed people, SEP IRAs work similarly to a traditional IRA in many ways.
 You can make pre-tax contributions, which you put into investments of your choice, and then you don’t pay income tax until you withdraw the money from the account.
 Though if you are an employee, your employer makes the contributions and they don’t come out of your salary.
-Unlike other IRAs, SEP IRAs have a contribution limit of $56,000 for 2019.
+Like other IRAs, SEP IRAs have a contribution limit: $56,000 for 2019 and $57,000 for 2020.

 You cannot make a withdrawal, officially known as a distribution, until you reach age 59 1/2.
 If you withdraw money before that age, you will pay income tax on it and a 10% penalty on the amount of your distribution.
 Once you reach age 70 1/2, you have to begin taking required minimum distributions (RMDs).